simpeter/apd/docs/lab1.md

 Note:
 1. when measuring the second tenat, you need to change the port number in `wrk2` command from `http://server0:5000` to `http://server0:5001`.
 2. If you use different node type for assignment 1 and assignment 2, it is likely the performance changes due to hardware.
-You need to re-run the experiment to determine the new knee point.
+You need to re-run the experiment to determine the new max point.

 ### Bonus: Latency over Time (2 pts)